THE CHUTES

 Experts only

 Entry: Entry is through designated gates only.
-4 located on the Mt.
-Rose side and 5 on the Winters Creek Lodge side.
-All gates can be accessed from both summit chairs Northwest Magnum 6 & Blazing Zephyr 6.
+Four are located on the Mt.
+Rose side, and five are on the Winters Creek Lodge side.
+All gates can be accessed from both summit chairs, Northwest Express and Zephyr Express.

 Exit: The “Chuter” quad chairlift unloads near the lower section of the Outlaw run on the Winters Creek Lodge side.